NEWS & INFO

 All schools that receive waste and recycling services through the District contract with Republic Services are automatically registered in the SDUSD Recycling Challenge.
 A baseline of waste disposal and recycling service levels has been set for each school with calculations based on overall diversion (by volume) and the volume of material generated per-student.
 An emphasis is placed on lower trash volume and costs, and increases in recycling diversion.
 Our goal is to increase recycling participation to keep materials from landfill disposal, as well as to "right-size" both trash and recycling service levels to reduce costs to the General Fund.

 NEW!
 This year's Challenge is points-based.
-Schools that submit an on-line Recycling Challenge Award Nomination Form that demonstrates their school's efforts to educate and promote recycling, waste diversion, and/or sustainability efforts on campus will receive additional points.
+Schools that submit an on-line Recycling Challenge Award Nomination Form by March 1, 2022 that demonstrates their school's efforts to educate and promote recycling, waste diversion, and/or sustainability efforts on campus will receive additional points.

 Scoring Rubric (100 points total)